needle-mirror/com.unity.burst/Documentation~/docs/OptimizationGuidelines-Aliasing.md

 ret
 ```

-This is because within the `Bar` function, the compiler did not know the aliasing of `a` and `b`.
+This is because the compiler did not know the aliasing of `a` and `b` within the `Bar` function.
 This is in line with what other compiler technologies will do with this code snippet.

 Burst is smarter than this though, and through a process of function cloning Burst will create a copy of `Bar` where the aliasing properties of `a` and `b` are known not to alias, and replace the original call to `Bar` with a call to the copy.
 This results in the following assembly: